Claims in relation to share purchase agreements — how to deal with warranty claims in their early stages

-Most contracts which seek to limit the scope of post-sale claims have a number of standard exclusion provisions.
+Most contracts that seek to limit the scope of post-sale claims have a number of standard exclusion provisions.
 These can make it difficult for a discontented purchaser to make a claim.
 As a vendor, it is always worth attempting to draft those clauses as widely as possible.
 The issues of quantifying a claim and whether it is “material”, so that it meets any contractual threshold for the bringing of claims, can also be matters with which a potential claimant needs to grapple.
 This will also be covered in subsequent articles in this series.

 This is one of the most common areas where difficulties arise for purchasers who wish to make claims; when it emerges that the agreement they have signed provides for a short "limitation period" within which claims must be commenced.

-Under English law a claim for breach of contract (i.e. the business you are purchasing not being as described) must, in most cases, be brought within a six-year period.
+Under English law, a claim for breach of contract (i.e. the business you are purchasing not being as described) must, in most cases, be brought within a six-year period.
 Sometimes, where an agreement is signed as a deed (a special form of contract) that period is extended to 12 years.
-However, it is quite possible for the parties to agree a shorter contractual limitation period – and that is what is virtually always done.
+However, it is quite possible for the parties to agree to a shorter contractual limitation period — and that is what is virtually always done.

 Typically, the contractual limitation period for making claims is from 18 months to two years.
 That’s the period that the potential claimant has to make its claim.
 If that period is missed you are simply out of time to make your claim and that is likely to be the end of the road.

-In relation to tax claims the period usually runs to six or seven years, reflecting the fact that purchasers do not wish to find themselves liable for tax which arose prior to the purchase (and which perhaps only came to their attention on subsequent notification by the Revenue) and prevented from claiming that back from the vendor.
-Another issue is the time limits for bringing claims after notification has been made – a potential claimant will find, in most cases, that the giving of notifications starts a second clock running.
+In relation to tax claims, the period usually runs to six or seven years, reflecting the fact that purchasers do not wish to find themselves liable for the tax that arose prior to the purchase (and which perhaps only came to their attention on subsequent notification by the Revenue) and prevented from claiming that back from the vendor.
+Another issue is the time limits for bringing claims after notification has been made — a potential claimant will find, in most cases, that the giving of notifications starts a second clock running.
 They may only have a further six or 12 months thereafter to issue a claim.
 Failure to do so acts as a bar to future proceedings.

 Notification of claims